yyewolf/go-safe/README.md

 The encryption key must be user-readable only. (`chmod 0400 key`)

+### Export config

+You can export your config if you need to use the retriever binary.
+To do, you can use the flag `--export` on the `go-safe` binary in the docker image.

 ## ECIES

 To generate a compatible ECIES keypair, you can use the ecies-keygen utility provided in the different releases.